 The Raritan Township Police Department believes that the CRT volunteers play a significant role in helping reduce the emotional trauma associated with domestic violence.
 Our police officers support the valuable work performed by the CRT volunteers.
 Please consider joining our efforts to make our community safer for all.

-If you are interested in learning more about the services provided by the CRT or volunteering, please contact Janet Kerr, the Victim/Witness Unit Coordinator for the Hunterdon County Prosecutor's Office at 908-788-1403.
+If you are interested in learning more about the services provided by the CRT or volunteering, please contact Holly Hoff, the Victim/Witness Unit Coordinator for the Hunterdon County Prosecutor's Office at 908-788-1403.